PaloAltoNetworks/terraform-best-practices/tests.md

 The main scenario is when an output is a `map`.
 There is not much one can do with a map, except to perform a series of transformations and finally feed it to some `for_each` block at some point.
 But it's just impossible if the keys of the map are an unknown set - the Plan will just fail with "Invalid for_each argument".
 The module theoretically works but prevents any Lego®-style building.
-(Such a map output can still be displayed to users, but that's it.)
+(Such a map output can still be displayed to users however.)

 ```hcl2
 module "mymodule" {